-CyberGhost also provides a CyberGhost proxy where you can connect to a site by just adding a web address in their page.
+CyberGhost also provides a CyberGhost proxy to connect to a site by just adding a web address to their page.
 At the time of testing, it said this was under maintenance.

-The app’s interface is slick and offers 6 options which cover all of their features, so it becomes a one-click affair.
-CyberGhost can be a good option for users around Europe, but when wanting to reach outside these areas, there are better options with more coverage.
+The app’s interface is slick and offers 6 options covering all of their features, so it becomes a one-click affair.
+CyberGhost can be a good option for users around Europe, but there are better options with more coverage when wanting to reach outside these areas.

 - Number of IP’s – 660